 See how to build a fraud prevention workflow with Voucherify, Wyng, and AtData >

-Track user behavior with tools like Google Analytics or Woopra to spot red flags — such as immediate referrals or cart abandonment after sign-up without browsing.
-Legitimate customers typically explore first.
+Track user behavior with tools like Google Analytics or Woopra to spot red flags, such as immediate referrals or cart abandonment after sign-up without browsing.
 Pair this with a web beacon to monitor IP addresses and device fingerprints.
 If the same source registers repeatedly, you can flag or block suspicious activity before it escalates.

-Use a promotion software with campaign analytics to monitor redemption rates and compare results at a glance.
-This helps identify promotion abuse quickly and refine future campaigns.
+Campaign analytics and redemption rates monitoring helps identify promotion abuse quickly and refine future campaigns.

 .webp)